Advanced Credit & Dual Enrollment

-Advanced credit can be helpful if you are planning:
+Advanced credit can be helpful if you are planning for:

 You can qualify for advanced credit based on any of the following:

-- College courses completed during high school or during the summer (Dual Enrollment)
+- Dual Enrollment Verification for college courses completed during high school or the summer

 - International Baccalaureate Examinations